-The lifesaving action must have occurred during work hours and taken place between June 1, 2017 and May 31, 2018.
-The nomination deadline is June 30, 2018.
+For 2018 awards, the lifesaving action must have occurred during work hours and taken place between June 1, 2017 and May 31, 2018.
+The nomination deadline was June 30, 2018.
 For more information on submitting an application contact the Conference Staff.

 Many people spend nearly as much time at work as they do at home, so when a life-threatening emergency happens, it’s often other workers who must provide critical, immediate aid.
 That quick action can be the difference between life or death.
 The Governor’s Industrial Safety and Health Advisory Board presents awards to workplace heroes at its annual conference, and now’s the time to nominate people for the 2018 Governor’s Lifesaving Awards.